 Over the subsequent decades, archaeologists have worked to unravel the story of at least two different cultures.
 The Hohokam culture came first, presumably from the south, followed by the Sinagua, presumably from the north.
 By all indications the two cultures thrived here for about 1,200 to 1,500 years before disappearing around 1425 AD for reasons still not fully understood.

-Three cultural sites--Montezuma Castle, Montezuma Well and Tuzigoot--are now National Monuments, protected and interpreted by the National Park Service.
+Three local cultural sites–Montezuma Castle, Montezuma Well and Tuzigoot–are now National Monuments, protected and interpreted by the National Park Service.
+North of Flagstaff, a fourth site, Wupatki, is also administered by the National Park Service.

-Three other sites, the petroglyph walls at V Bar V Heritage Site and the cliff houses of Honanki and Wapatki, are protected and interpreted by the United States Forest Service.
+Two other sites, the petroglyph walls at V Bar V Heritage Site and the cliff houses of Honanki and Palatki, are protected and interpreted by the United States Forest Service.
 But hundreds of major and minor sites lay about the landscape, unprotected, across the vast majority in the Camp Verde area.

 Please remember that these public archaeological treasures are protected by federal law.
 Do not remove artifacts or deface these sites in any way.

 Camp Verde is lucky to have the Verde Valley Archaeology Center.
 Their mission is “to preserve archaeological sites and collections, to curate collections locally and to make them available for research and education; to develop partnerships with American Indians, cultural groups and the communities it serves; and to foster a deeper understanding of prehistory and American Indian history in the Verde Valley through the science of archaeology.”
 Visit their website for more information about their organization, how to become a member and find things to do in the area.